I am Rickie Kay Longfellow, editor of our newsletter, The Franklintonian.

-Our first newsletter didn’t have a name at first, but later was called News & Notes.
-Then some members got together, created a logo and a format and named it the Franklintonian.
+Our first newsletter didn’t have a name at first but later was called News & Notes.
+And then some members got together, created a logo and a format and named it The Franklintonian.

-The President’s Desk column, written by our current president, touches on a variety of topics and planned events.
-The Town Crier column, written by our Education Committee chair, informs us of the new programs and events taking place.
-The Lineage Society, column, written by our Lineage Society chair, keeps us up-to-date on events and requirements for joining one or more of the lineage societies.
-Lest We Forget, the African American Interest Group, provides links, programs, and information for successful researching.
-Last, but not least, is the Editor’s Corner where I also share a variety of Franklin County historical facts, photographs, and helpful links.
+The President’s Desk column, written by our current president, touches on a variety of topics and informs us of planned events.
+The Town Crier column written by our Education Committee chair, informs us of the new programs and events taking place and provides historic Franklin County records.
+The Lineage Society column, written by our Lineage Society chair, keeps us up-to-date on events and requirements for joining one or more of the lineage societies.
+Lest We Forget by the African American Interest Group, provides research links and programs for successful researching, and highlights the lives of historical individuals.
+The Technology Interest Group column provides the latest updates on technology for preserving and expanding genealogical research and provides links and suggestions for researching websites.
+Last, but not least, is The Editor’s Corner where I share historical snippets, photographs, old postcards, and provide research links and suggestions.

 The dedication of our columnists and volunteers to historical and genealogical preservation is apparent – we love what we are doing and it is reflected in our newsletter for everyone to enjoy.